 Noisiest Neighborhoods in Portland

 This trend holds true in Portland.
-In fact, Northeast Portland, which contains many historically black neighborhoods, is not only directly adjacent to Portland International Airport, it is currently targeted for an expansion of the I5, which residents say will increase noise pollution.
+In fact, Northeast Portland, which contains many historically black neighborhoods, is not only directly adjacent to Portland International Airport, it is currently targeted for an expansion of the I-5, which residents say will increase noise pollution.

-Quietest Neighborhoods in Portland
+Features of Quieter Neighborhoods in Portland

 Okay, so where are the quietest neighborhoods in Portland?
 Just as certain factors can lead to a noisy neighborhood, there are environmental elements at work to help keep the quiet.
 One obvious note is that it is not possible for any area to be completely devoid of noise.
 That said, here is a list of the features of some neighborhoods that can help to mitigate noise levels.

 - Trees & greenery.
 Not only do trees actually absorb sound, they also create distracting “white noise” (rustling of leaves, birdsong etc.) that can help mask some of the more disturbing noises in your environment.
 The same is true of other types of greenery, like shrubs and bushes, etc.

 Here are our top picks for *quieter* Portland Neighborhoods: